ngds/data-quality-tools/README.md

 ## Data-quality-tools
-These are system level scripts that check resource links and data base integrity
+These are system  and database scripts that check resource links and data base integrity.

 ### Resource Data Quality Check Script